 The Legacy Fund for Boston

 The Legacy Fund for Boston (LFB) was established in 2018 with the sole purpose of managing charitable funds for the benefit of the City of Boston and its residents.
-The principal activity and purposes of LFB are to receive and distribute funds to enhance and preserve the character, sense of community and space, and cultural aspects of the City of Boston, with a particular focus on historic preservation.
+The principal purpose of LFB is to receive and distribute funds to enhance and preserve the character, sense of community and space, and cultural aspects of the City of Boston, with a particular focus on historic preservation.
 More specifically, LFB’s efforts would result in Boston’s continued presence as a vibrant, diverse, world-class city that respects, protects, and celebrates its historic resources coincident with enlightened development and change.
-LFB was incorporated as a public charity in 2022 as it began to receive charitable funds.
-LFB made its first grants in 2024, see below for more details.
+LFB was incorporated as a public charity in 2022 as it began to receive charitable funds, and made its first grants in 2024.

 Mission

-The Legacy Fund for Boston is a public charity which supports the endurance of places and spaces that are meaningful to Bostonians and the historic character of the entire city of Boston.
+The Legacy Fund for Boston is a public charity that supports the endurance of places and spaces that are meaningful to Bostonians and the historic character of the entire city of Boston.

 Application Procedure